 Over the past few years, a growing number of healthcare providers have started using websites and mobile applications to collaborate efficiently with partners and patient support services and communicate more effectively with patients in a timely manner.
 APIs allow healthcare companies to do all this.

 Healthcare APIs help to power patient-facing applications that create new ways for healthcare providers to connect with their patients through web, social and mobile portals.
 Moreover, by developing internal APIs, healthcare providers can offer their partners new tools for streamlining operations and improving quality of care.
 In healthcare, where quick access to correct information is critical for making the right decision, having a well-tested API strategy in place is of utmost importance.

 What Is an App in Healthcare?

-An app in healthcare is an application program designed to provide health-related services for transportable devices including smartphones and tablets.
-Since a healthcare app is accessible to both patients and medical providers at home and on-the-go, these healthcare software applications are often categorized as mobile health (mHealth) and telehealth software applications.
+An app in the healthcare industry is an application program designed to provide health-related services for transportable devices including smartphones and tablets.
+Since a healthcare app is accessible to both patients and medical providers at home and on-the-go, these healthcare software applications are often categorized as mobile health (mHealth) and tele-health software applications.

 What Is API Testing?

 API testing is a type of software testing designed to validate Application Programming Interfaces, or APIs.
 API testing aims to review the functionality, performance, reliability and security of these programming interfaces, often with the assistance of API testing tools.
 API tests focus on the business logic layer of the software’s architecture rather than the look and feel of the user interface.

 Why Is API Testing So Important to Healthcare?

 API testing is important to healthcare app development in particular, since applications must meet complex usage, security, and regulatory compliance requirements.
 In fact, many QA teams structure their software testing strategies for HIPAA compliance and HITECH compliance when performing healthcare app testing.